She was an altogether exceptional woman.

 Lynette’s parents were concerned about the cat.
 Lynette had arranged for her cat to be returned from Canada to England a while back, thus the poor creature had been quarantined at Stansted Airport for the last five months.
 “No problem!”
 I said.
 “I’ll take him.
 Honestly, I’d love to!”

 A few weeks later Lynette’s brother arrived at my door, delivering Mr Gorgeous himself, a wonderful grey tabby with dark stripes and named Bizet.
-I came to realise Lynette may have called him Bizet because he had a habit of doing the most elegant jumps; fiercely curving his back and his fiery eyes in a fixed gaze he looked just like a passionate flamenco dancer.
+I came to realise Lynette may have called him Bizet because he had a habit of doing the most elegant jumps; fiercely curving his back and his fiery eyes in a penetrating gaze he looked just like a passionate flamenco dancer.
 Amused, I always imagined he would have been perfectly cast in Carmen.

 Bizet was my comfort and joy for many years, a symbolic representation and a bridging link between that which is and that which is no longer.
 Bizet provided meaning to the meaningless and his presence filled an emptiness left by loss.